ehren/ceto/README.md

 This is also available as a built-in in the standard library macros, see [include/convenience.cth](https://github.com/ehren/ceto/blob/main/include/convenience.cth).

+## Runtime Checks / Evasion

-Note that, in the above for-loop in ```main```, a C++ range-based-for is emitted because the iterable is a value and a reference to it doesn't escape between it's definition and the iteration.
+In the above for-loop in ```main```, a C++ range-based-for is emitted because the iterable is a value and a reference to it doesn't escape between it's definition and the iteration.
 If the body of the for-loop might modify the iterable we fallback to indexing (to avoid UB from invalidated C++ iterators) with a static_assert that the container supports bounds checked random access indexing (fails for std.map).
 Container size changes during iteration result in ```std.terminate()```.

 Want to claw back the performance and unsoundness of raw C++?
 The macro system can be used to modify safety defaults ("Every compiler flag is a bug" - Walter Bright):